ucsb-cs148/w25/attic/lab01.md

 **Graded**: (20) You earn these points if/only if:

 - your group reached **Milestone 1** described in Step 2, on top of which every member branched the team repo and did a pull request to submit a file named after themselves in the teams folder from their own branch, and the team together created a NORMS.md file.
-This is the goal for Section today.

 </div>